jakubgg/page-slide/README.md

 * jQuery
 * HeadJs
 * history.js
-* smoothState.js
+* smoothState.js (customized to suit the requirements of this project)

 ## Installation
 Run `bower install` as well as `npm install` to get all packages and dependencies and then run `grunt setup` to generate all necessary files.
+All assets are copied from the `bower_components` and `src` folders to the `web/` folder.

 ## Notes
+### SmoothState
 The smoothState.js is an adapted version from the original.
 I based my changes on how it's done in [www.howarkitekter.se](http://www.howarkitekter.se/c/themes/how/assets/javascripts/plugins.js).

-This demo has pages that go three levels deep.
-You cannot go every page from any particular page.
-See the table below to see what the possible directions are.
-An arrow indicates the sliding direction and an 'X' indicates that there is no direction defined for that combination.
+In that project, an 'onClick' callback handler is defined to be able to access the click event.

+### Page matrix
+The arrows indicate the possible transition that can occur at a particular level.
+If there is no transition possible/defined, this is indicated with an 'X'.

 | from\to |      level#1       | level#2 | level#3 |
 |---------|:------------------:|:-------:|:-------:|